iburley33/backend-challenge/README.md

 # Mocha Testing
 Please ensure that you have first run the **npm run seed** command in the terminal prior to testing.
 For tests to run appropriately you must have a .env file in your Tests folder that matches the .env in your server folder.

+From the Tests folder terminal run the following script to first install dependencies:

+**npm i**

-From the Tests folder terminal run the following script to execute mocha testing:
+Then from the Tests folder terminal run the following script to first begin Mocha testing:

 **npm run test**